-Whether this can be turned around is now under discussion as we try to recover from the Pandemic.
-For this to happen, to put effectiveness again front and centre, we will need to make serious changes to our infrastructure decision-making processes and this will mean asking a new set of fruitful questions, questions that lead to real improvement, not just change.
-So here - in preparation - I want to look back at the changes we have already experienced and the questions that inspired these changes 30 and more years ago.
+After the Covid 19 Pandemic (2020-2022) this approach and many others that developed after this privatisation shift, are being rethought.
+We are now looking to resilience rather than the minimum cost to one entity which externalises significant social and environmental costs.
+This is likely to require serious changes to our infrastructure decision-making processes and the need to ask a new set of fruitful questions, questions that lead to real improvement, not just change.
+So here, in preparation, I want to look back at the changes we have already experienced and the questions that inspired these changes 30 and more years ago.